Tzhong16/blog/_posts/2019-07-11-css-introduction.md

 ## Border, Margin, Padding

-![][/assets/images/post/boxmodel.png]
+![][2]

  <figcaption class="caption">Box model</figcaption>

 ## Vertical margins collapse

+> Horizontally margins do not collapse

 When top and bottom margins meet, they will overlap.
 This only happen in vertical margins.
 Which mean horizontally margins do not apply.

-    ![][/assets/images/post/maginsoverlap.png]
+![][3]

 <figcaption class="caption">Margins Overlap</figcaption>

-### Some tricks in CSS

--   Hide dot sign of unorder list

-         {% highlight html %}
-            ul{
-                list-style-type: none;
-                //or
-                // list-style: none;
-            }
-          {% endhighlight %}

--   Width only apply to the `content` of the box

--   Some normal font family:

-    1. serif (default, common in News post)
-    2. sans-serif (common in most web content)
-    3. monosplace (good for code website)
-    4. arial

--   `text-decoration: none;` remove the underline of anchor elemnt

--   Display property
-    Every HTML element has **display property**, the value can be set with `block, inline, none`.

-    When use `display: inline;`, the width setting for each element wouldn't be affect.
-As we can't set width for inline elements (span, input).
-Instead, we can see `display: inline-block;` to solve the problem.

-    ![][/assets/images/post/displayandvisibility.png]

-    <figcaption class="caption">Display property</figcaption>

-*   Display VS Visibility

-    `display: none;` can remove all the whole element with its space and content.
-    `visibility: hidden;` only hide the element but keep its space and content area.

-*   Float and Clear
-    `float` can stack the element in same line if there is enough room `clear` can remove the element floating to other element, common use is `clear: both;`
+[1]: ../assets/images/post/specificity.png
+[2]: ../assets/images/post/boxmodel.png
+[3]: ../assets/images/post/maginsoverlap.png